AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 **Interpreting profile elements labeled Must Support**

-Profiles defined in this specification flag Must Support only on elements and not on subelements of a data type.
+Profiles defined in this publication flag Must Support only on elements and not on subelements of a data type.
 The explanation on how to interpret Must Support for an element does not address rules defined in each profile - in implementation the rules defined in the profile must be applied and may limit or extend what is allowed for each element.

-The allowed subelements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.
+The allowed subelements for each supported element in a profile are defined by a combination of the data type from the core publication and any additional rules included in the profile.
 A profile may include rules that:
 - limit what is considered 'valid'
 - extend the potential subelements by including an extension